ryyeh/dsi-team4-project/README.md

 One of the deep learning model trained have the following parameters:
 * input features consists of closing price from 3 previous days
 * 4 layers of dense layer consisting of 690k parameters

-All the statistical metrics shows significant better performance compared to the two non-deep learning models.

 ![dl_1](https://github.com/user-attachments/assets/4acbca70-78e8-4320-8d4e-4815ef2c271d)